Disneyland: Transportation

 All of the vehicles found on Main Street, U.S.A., grouped together as the Main Street Vehicles attraction, were designed to accurately reflect turn-of-the-century vehicles, including a gauge tramway featuring horse-drawn streetcars, a double-decker bus, a fire engine, and an automobile.
 They are available for one-way rides along Main Street, U.S.A.
 The horse-drawn streetcars are also used by the park entertainment, including The Dapper Dans.
 The horseless carriages are modeled after cars built in 1903 and are two-cylinder, four-horsepower (3 kW) engines with manual transmission and steering.
 Walt Disney used to drive the fire engine around the park before it opened, and it has been used to host celebrity guests and in the parades.
 Most of the original main street vehicles were designed by Gurr.

 From the late 1950s to 1968, Los Angeles Airways provided regularly scheduled helicopter passenger service between Disneyland and Los Angeles International Airport (LAX) and other cities in the area.
 The helicopters initially operated from Anaheim/Disneyland Heliport, located behind Tomorrowland.
 Service later moved, in 1960, to a new heliport north of the Disneyland Hotel.
 Arriving guests were transported to the Disneyland Hotel via tram.
 The service ended after two fatal crashes in 1968: The crash in Paramount, California, on May 22, 1968, killed 23.
 The second crash in Compton, California, on August 14, 1968, killed 21.

 Effects on commercial aviation

 On October 27, 2014, the United States Federal Aviation Administration declared a permanent zone of prohibited airspace around both Disneyland and some of the surrounding areas at Sleeping Beauty Castle.
 No aircraft, including recreational and commercial drones, are permitted to fly within this zone.
 This level is shared with Walt Disney World, other pieces of critical infrastructure (military bases, Pantex), and is typically temporarily established during large sporting events.

 Live entertainment

-Characters from Alice in Wonderland host "Disneyland Musical Chairs" at Coca-Cola Refreshment Corner, accompanied by a ragtime pianist in 2005.
+Characters from Disney Animation's Alice in Wonderland host "Disneyland Musical Chairs" at Refreshment Corner, accompanied by a ragtime pianist in 2005.